Sustainability

 • Follow up on employees who work long hours, and conduct job grade-specific mental health education

-• Have Quality Management Department perform monitoring of each Business Group’s quality activities, in line with NGK Quality Policy and under direct supervision of senior management
+• Have Quality Management Department perform monitoring of each business group’s quality activities, in line with NGK Quality Policy

 • Regarding serious issues, convene quality review meetings in order to find a solution quickly

-• Establishment of Four Rules for Quality Activities
+• Establishment of Four Rules for Quality Activities, and expand process activities to eliminate quality risks to the entire Group

 • Negative impact on societal trust or business continuity due to shutdown of data processing, or to theft, destruction, manipulation, loss, etc., of data, following external cyber-attack or unauthorized system access, or after unexpected system failure or security issue

-• Establishment of an IT security system based on common standards within the Group
+• Establishment of an IT security system based on the NGK Group Information Security Policy

 • Conduct information security training for employees